thedynamiclinker/sudocode/sys/kernel/Bible.md

 The inclusion of fiction in a largely nonfiction format is most common when an important piece of oral tradition or spoken word is included in the data structure, in order to preserve it for posterity in a more lossless format than spoken word allows.

 Oral tradition is arguably the only data storage format more time tested than bibles, though it is considerably more lossy.
-The same is true in [[Bryan Cantrill - Oral Tradition in Software Engineering|our culture]].
+The same is true in our culture.

 Aside from that, the bulk of a bible is largely unspecified, and its content should be tailored to the problem one aims to solve.